Alternating Reinforcement Learning with Contextual Rubric Rewards: Beyond the Scalarization Strategy: Supplementary Details in Experiments

-\paragraph{Ablation Study of Model Series.} We test the performance of different model series including Qwen3-8B, Llama-3.1-8B-Instruct and Mistral-7B-Instruct-v0.3 as shown in Table \ref{tab:supp_compare} and Figure \ref{fig:supp_compare}.
+We test the performance of different model series including Qwen3-8B~\citep{yang2025qwen3}, Llama-3.1-8B-Instruct~\citep{llama3} and Mistral-7B-Instruct-v0.3~\citep{jiang2024mistral} as shown in Table \ref{tab:supp_compare} and Figure \ref{fig:supp_compare}.
 The results of Scalarized RL are in color black and Alternating RL in color {\textbf{blue}}.
 Llama-3.1-8B-Instruct starts at $0.34$ and achieves $0.70$, while Qwen3-8B starts at a higher score $0.58$ and achieves $0.76$.
+The standard errors that are consistently small, $0.10$, $0.12$ and $0.13$ for Qwen, Llama, and Mistral, respectively.
 ARL-RR uniformly outperforms SRL-RR in both model series, and reduces time cost at the same time.